MatteoLarrode/ChildrenLowIncomeHouseholdsUK/README.md

     is made available by the Northern Ireland Department for Communities, but not yet collected in this package*

+#### Universal Credit Rollout: Binary variable

 The official [UC ‘Full Service’ transition rollout schedule](https://assets.publishing.service.gov.uk/media/5ab507c8e5274a1aa2d414d1/universal-credit-transition-rollout-schedule.pdf) published by the DWP was used to create explanatory variables measuring cross-local authority variation in the timing of the UC rollout (Hardie,
 2023: 1035).
 The first is a binary variable indicating whether UC ‘Full Service’ had rolled out yet in each year in each local authority in the sample (coded: 0 = ‘no’, 1 = ‘yes’).
+To mitigate bias and ensure robustness in the conversion of the monthly Universal Credit rollout data to annual data for the analysis, I coded multiple variables with different thresholds — December of the previous year, April, and October — to determine the minimum duration of Universal Credit presence within a financial year required for a local authority to be classified as having implemented UC.
 This first binary variable allows to study the staggered rollout of UC as a natural experiment, with a delayed treatment across local authorities.

-**Include note on how month was converted to year**

-“The rollout of the ‘Full Service’ version of UC was selected as this is the full version of UC that meant UC became available to all claimant types including those with housing costs.”
-The earlier ‘Live Service’ version was not examined as it is unlikely to have affected children living in low income families as it only involved a small number of claims from those who were single, unemployed and not claiming housing costs” (Hardie, 2023: 1035).
+The ‘Full Service’ iteration of Universal Credit was chosen for analysis because it represents the comprehensive form of UC, making it accessible to all types of claimants, including those with housing expenses.
+The initial ‘Live Service’ variant was not considered in this study due to its limited scope, primarily involving claims from single, unemployed individuals without housing cost claims, thereby having minimal impact on children from low-income families.
+(Hardie, 2023: 1035).

+#### Universal Credit Rollout Duration: Categorical variable

 If a significant effect of the rollout on children living in low income families in indeed observed, this effect could be expected to vary